 Leather work boots can be washed the same way, but take care to dry them well away from sunshine or any heat source.
 Drying too quickly will crack or distort leather.
 Occasionally, apply leather conditioner followed by saddle soap, to clean boots and help keep them supple.
 Alternatively, apply spray-on waterproofing, following label directions.

-Dress boots, which won’t face such hard use, can be spot cleaned with a water-moistened cloth.
+Dress boots, which usually won’t face such hard use, can be spot cleaned with a water-moistened cloth.
 Treat these the same way as you would fine shoes.
 Clean suede regularly with a nylon or brass brush sold by shoe stores for this purpose.

 Reference: